 Information and Media Technology (IMT) manages wired and wireless network/Internet access in campus living areas.
 Questions can be addressed to the IMT Support Desk at firstname.lastname@example.org or (626) 815-5050.
 There are several types of wireless devices that operate at a frequency which conflicts with the APU wireless network.
 Use of these wireless devices is strictly prohibited in all living areas.
 Failure to comply with this restriction will result in removal of the device from the living area and subject the residents to possible disciplinary action.
 See the IMT website for a list of devices that are prohibited in the living areas.

-All coin- and card-operated vending machines, washers, and dryers in the living areas are managed by Campus Events.
+All coin- and card-operated vending machines, washers, and dryers in the living areas are managed by Event Services.
 Inoperable machines should be reported per the instructions posted at the machines.
 Requests for refunds of money lost in the machines should be directed to the One Card Office.

 Student Post Office

 Mail service is not provided to individual living areas.
 The Student Post Office assigns each student a mailbox for the entire time he/she is enrolled at APU.